Fine structure

 Interference fringes, showing fine structure (splitting) of a cooled deuterium source, viewed through a Fabry–Pérot interferometer.

 In atomic physics, the fine structure describes the splitting of the spectral lines of atoms due to electron spin and relativistic corrections to the non-relativistic Schrödinger equation.
-It was first measured precisely for the hydrogen atom by Albert A. Michelson and Edward W. Morley in 1887, laying the basis for the theoretical treatment by Arnold Sommerfeld, introducing the fine-structure constant.
+It was first measured precisely for the hydrogen atom by Albert A. Michelson and Edward W. Morley in 1887.
+The explanation was first given by Niels Bohr in 1914, who suggested that the orbits of electrons in his Bohr model of the atom precessed due to relativistic effects.
+A successful relativistic formula was given by Arnold Sommerfeld in 1916.
+In the same work, Sommerfeld also introduced the fine-structure constant.

 Background

 Gross structure

 The gross structure of line spectra is the structure predicted by the quantum mechanics of non-relativistic electrons with no spin.
 For a hydrogenic atom, the gross structure energy levels only depend on the principal quantum number n.
 However, a more accurate model takes into account relativistic and spin effects, which break the degeneracy of the energy levels and split the spectral lines.
 The scale of the fine structure splitting relative to the gross structure energies is on the order of (Zα)^{2}, where Z is the atomic number and α is the fine-structure constant, a dimensionless number equal to approximately 1/137.